 Knative helps developers by hiding many of these tasks, simplifying container-based management and enabling you to concentrate on writing application code.
-Otomi Stack supports Knative out-of-the-box together with all Istio service mesh features.
+Otomi Container Platform supports Knative out-of-the-box together with all Istio service mesh features.
 When Otomi Stack is installed on Kubernetes version 1.15.x clusters, you can directly start using Knative.
 This makes deploying and managing cloud native applications really easy.
 Otomi Stack delivers an extra abstraction layer on top of Knative, so you don’t even have to know how to use Knative.
 Just tell Otomi Stack which container image to run and if you would like to scale to zero or not.

 To deploy your container using Knative, go to the cloud/cluster/team values and add the following service: